forthtemple/openworlddart/readme.md

 # Open World for dart
-This gaming engine is written in flutter and based upon our existing threejs openworld repository [openworldthreejs](https://github.com/forthtemple/openworldthreejs).
+This gaming engine is written in flutter and is based upon our existing threejs openworld repository [openworldthreejs](https://github.com/forthtemple/openworldthreejs).
 The gaming engine uses the [three_dart](https://github.com/Knightro63/three_dart (is more up to date then three_dart on pub.dev)) package making it easy to convert threejs code to three_dart.
 Because it uses flutter, games created with this engine are cross platform working on Android, iOS, web, Linux and windows.
 And with the flutter feature of hotloading it allows 3D objects to be added to a scene on the fly making game design easier.

 <!--
    -converted to flutter threedart